-Counter-flow towers are typically taller than other styles but do not require handrails or piping at top of tower.
-Cross-flow towers many a times require handrail, safety cage, & service platform per the requirements of OSHA guidelines.
-It is difficult to service fan drive system in cross-flow towers and these must have internal & external service platforms and ladders to reach drive systems.
+Counter-flow towers are typically taller than other styles but do not require handrails or piping at the top of tower.
+Cross-flow towers frequently require handrail, safety cage, and service platform per the requirements of OSHA guidelines.
+It is difficult to service fan drive systems in cross-flow towers as these must have internal and external service platforms and ladders to reach the drive systems.

-10.Maintenance
+10. Maintenance

-Counter-flow towers are easy to maintain at cold-water basin level because this is open on all sides with no restrictions from wet deck.
-Cross flow tower are difficult to clean at the cold water basin under wet deck because of limited access.
+Counter-flow towers are easy to maintain at the cold-water basin level because it is open on all sides with no restrictions from wet deck.
+Cross flow towers are difficult to clean at the cold water basin under wet deck because of limited access.